 - Zirconium is used in making bullet-proof alloy steels and other corrosion-resistant alloys.
 In many chemical plants and stainless steel, it is preferred over titanium.
 Zr-Sn alloys are used in the cooler of nuclear reactors.

 - Due to the corrosion resistance properties towards acids and alkalis, it is widely used in the chemical industry.

 - Like titanium, it is used in pumps, valves, heat exchangers, pipings, etc. With niobium, it is used for making superconducting magnets.
 It is used as a scavenger in the steel industry which removes dissolved oxygen and nitrogen.

 - For the production of blue and yellow pigments, the mineral zircon is mixed with vanadium and praseodymium.

 - Zirconium(IV) oxide is used in making refractory crucibles, furnace linings, foundry bricks, abrasives, glass, and ceramics industries.

 Zirconium precipitated in routine quantitative analysis of Group-3 or Group-IIIA metals.
-On the addition of hydrogen peroxide (H2O2), a white precipitate of zirconium peroxide (ZrO2, xH2O) has appeared.
-Alizarin S gives a red precipitate with the solution of metal in a strongly acid medium.
+On the addition of hydrogen peroxide (H2O2), a white precipitate of Zr peroxide (ZrO2, xH2O) has appeared.
+Alizarin-S gives a red precipitate with the solution of metal in a strongly acid medium.
 The colour is discharged by the action of fluoride.
 Zirconium also formed a very characteristic phosphate Zr(HPO4)2 even from the solution which contains 10 percent sulfuric acid.